majasma/echo_timestamp/readme.md

 sudo mv -i timestamp.sh /usr/local/bin
 to have it moved to /usr/local/bin.
 Log files are stored to /var/log/client.log

-### Todo:
-[x] create script to schedule execution
-[x] retrieve unix time and date
-[x] implement check for full hour
-[x] send http request using curl
-[x] store response to log-file
-[x] alter execute permissions
-[ ] check that permissions are changed for other devices as well [x] alter paths
-[ ] change timing to start on the minute

-Challenges:
-- Was not able to figure out how cron worked properly
-- When adding a startupscript I destroyed my entire virtual machine, with all of my work on, lesson learned:)
-- When adding the interpreter comment on the client script, the modulo operation does not work as this is c-based
-- When running with bash-spcific it cant interpret the c-translation

 ## Requirements
 ### Server
 - golang?